BNLNPPS/swf-daqsim-agent/README.md

 ## Communications

 This agent is using ActieMQ to send notifications to the swf-data-agent and other elements of the test bed.
+The Python package _stomp-py_ needs to be installed in the current version of this interface.